CoconutMacaroon/blender-arm64/README.md

 # Running Blender on ARM64 Linux with Vulkan

-This guide explains how to compile Blender and the necessary dependencies from source to make it run on ARM64 Linux devices with Cycles and Vulkan, such as a RPi 5.
+This guide explains how to compile Blender and the necessary dependencies from source to make it run on ARM64 Linux devices with CUDA, OptiX, and Vulkan, such as a GB10 system.

 ## Rationale